-Meeting step Share-out procedures and preparation for the next cycle 2 Preparation for the next cycle
+Meeting step Share-out procedures 2 Preparation for the next cycle

 Annex 1: Election procedures

 The FO prepares the members for the election and explains the process (see Figure 4, below).
 (S)he brings three bags to the VSLA meeting, each in a different colour, (s)he also provides one small stone for each member.